Willman 1 Revisited: The Kinematics, Chemistry, and Orbital Properties of a Potentially-Disrupting Dwarf Galaxy: Introduction

-One such system that straddles the boundary between dwarf galaxies and globular clusters is the Milky Way satellite Willman 1 (W1; SDSSJ1049+5103).
-W1 was first identified as an over-density of old, metal-poor stars in SDSS DR2 by \cite{Willman2005} and was the lowest luminosity galaxy known at the time of discovery \citep[$M_V = -2.5$;][]{Willman2005}.
-Despite tentative evidence for mass segregation, \cite{willman2006} initially leaned towards a dwarf galaxy classification for W1 based on an observed metallicity spread between three red giant branch (RGB) stars.
+One such system that straddles the boundary between dwarf galaxies and star clusters is the Milky Way satellite Willman 1 (W1; SDSSJ1049+5103).
+W1 was first identified as an overdensity of old, metal-poor stars in SDSS DR2 by \cite{Willman2005} and was the lowest-luminosity galaxy known at the time of discovery \citep[$M_V=-2.5$;][]{Willman2005}.
+Despite tentative evidence for mass segregation, \cite{willman2006} initially leaned toward a dwarf galaxy classification for W1 based on an observed metallicity spread between three red giant branch (RGB) stars.
 This classification was supported by Keck/DEIMOS spectroscopy by \cite{Martin2007}, who identified seven RGB members with a significant metallicity spread.
-However, follow-up spectroscopy from the Hobby-Eberly Telescope by \cite{Siegel2008} determined that at least two and up to five of these identified RGB stars were likely Milky Way foreground dwarf stars, significantly decreasing the observed metallicity spread.
+However, follow-up spectroscopy from the Hobby--Eberly Telescope by \cite{Siegel2008} determined that at least two and up to five of these identified RGB stars were likely Milky Way foreground dwarf stars, significantly decreasing the observed metallicity spread.
 From a reanalysis with Keck/DEIMOS spectroscopy and a careful characterization of foreground contamination, \cite{willman2011} identified 45 member stars, 40 of which were classified as high confidence.
 This included an additional RGB member and two horizontal branch members whose metallicity spread was once again indicative of a dwarf galaxy.
-These spectroscopic results are confirmed by the photometric {\it HST}-based metallicity distribution function measured by \cite{fu2023}, who determined a significant metallicity spread of $\sigma_{\rm [Fe/H]} = 0.65^{+0.10}_{-0.09}$ dex.
+These spectroscopic results are supported by the photometric Hubble Space Telescope (HST)-based metallicity distribution function measured by \cite{fu2023}, who determined a significant metallicity spread of $\sigma_{\rm [Fe/H]} = 0.65^{+0.10}_{-0.09}$ dex.

-Assuming equilibrium, \cite{willman2011} estimated the dynamical mass of W1 to be $\sim3.9 \times 10^5 M_{\odot}$ based on a velocity dispersion of $4.8 \pm 0.8$\,\kms, implying a mass-to-light (M/L) ratio of $\sim$770.
-Due to this apparent high dark matter content and relatively close proximity at a distance of $\sim$38 kpc, W1 remains one of the most promising targets in the search for dark matter annihilation signals in gamma rays \citep[e.g.,][]{Aliu2009,Bringmann2009,Li2021,McDaniel2023} and X-rays \citep[e.g.,][]{Nieto2010,Loewenstein2010,Loewenstein2012,saeedi2020}.
+Assuming equilibrium, \cite{willman2011} estimated the dynamical mass of W1 to be $\sim$$3.9 \times 10^5 M_{\odot}$ based on a velocity dispersion of $4.8 \pm 0.8$\,\kms, implying a mass-to-light ratio of $\sim$770.
+Due to this apparent high dark matter content and relatively close proximity at a distance of $\sim$39 kpc, W1 remains one of the most promising targets in the search for dark matter annihilation signals in gamma rays \citep[e.g.,][]{Aliu2009,Bringmann2009,Li2021,McDaniel2023} and X-rays \citep[e.g.,][]{Nieto2010,Loewenstein2010,Loewenstein2012,saeedi2020}.